 (5) I have led you forty years in the wilderness; your clothes have not worn out on you, and your sandal has not worn out on your foot.
 (6) You have not eaten bread, nor have you drunk wine or strong drink, in order that you might know that I am the LORD your God.

-Bread and wine are here used as symbols of prosperity, as things that can only be produced by a people which permanently possess a land to grow and process grain and grapes.
-Though the Israelites had been exhiled to the desert for 40 years, God took care of their basic needs miraculously (being that they were in the desert), and He preserved what they had miraculously.
+Bread, strong drink and wine are here used as symbols of prosperity, as things that can only be produced by a people, which permanently possess a land to grow and process grain and grapes.
+Though the Israelites had been exhiled to the desert for 40 years, God took care of their basic needs miraculously (being that they were in the desert), and He preserved their possessions miraculously.
 This shows His care.
 Furthermore, God’s use of the phrase “had no bread to eat or wine to drink… that you might know I am the Lord your God” must be understood as God’s elimination of abundance, the desire for which was the source of the Israelites often murmuring against God.
 God sent Israel into the desert in order to learn how to trust God and be satisfied with Him.
 Notice that God did not say anything to the negative of wine’s use, but He casts a view on it as being a symbol of a people’s permanence in a land in contrast to the then-nomadic Israeilites.

 On the other hand, God uses promises of wine (even “aged wine”) as token of His giving abundance and blessing and reward to His covenant-keeping people. [see Is.
 25:6]